MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-azure-object.md

 2. Import and convert a digital twin of that object through the Guides model-driven app.

-3. Choose **Object Anchor** as the anchor method for the gude and assign the resulting object anchor to the guide through the Dynamics 365 Guides PC app.
+3. Choose **Object Anchor** as the anchor method for the guide and assign the resulting object anchor to the guide through the Dynamics 365 Guides PC app.

 ## Requirements